deepanshubajaj/Dicee-iOSApp/README.md

 <h1 align="center">Dicee - iOS App</h1>

 **Dicee** is an iOS app that simulates a Las Vegas-style dice roll experience.
-Whether you want to roll the dice by pressing a button, this app lets you settle any score, roll, or game on the go.
+You can roll the dice by pressing a button, this app lets you settle any score, roll, or game on the go.
 It's a fun and interactive way to bring the excitement of dice games to your pocket!

 ## Features :